College: Arts and Sciences

 Data analytics includes the set of skills necessary to identify how to manage, represent and manipulate large and complex data stores; how to abstract, model and effectively analyze such data; and how to create quantitative visual cues to help explain and make informed decisions from those data.
 By making sense of a vast information landscape, data analytics has the potential to—and is already starting to—transform the way we understand and interact with the world.

 Students declare a pre-major in data analytics when they apply to the university.
-To move from the pre-major to the major, students should meet with a data analytics major advisor and fill out the online application form at data-analytics.osu.edu.
+To move from the pre-major to the major, students must complete the required prerequisite course work at Ohio State and fill out the online application form at data-analytics.osu.edu.

 The requirements for the major are broken down into two components: core fundamentals and an area of specialization.
 All students take courses covering the fundamentals of data analytics, including: